stylo-app/stylo/docs/tutorials/Kusama-tutorial.md

 ## 2. Setup or recover an account
 When launching the app for the first time, no account is created.
-At this stage, you will either want to create an account directly from your mobile device or recover an account previously created.
+At this stage, you will either want to create an account or recover an account previously created.

 ### Create an account

-Tap on the `+` button, and follow along.
+Tap on the `+` button, and follow along by choosing a name, the network (e.g Kusama) and an icon.

 In the next step, your secret phrase will be presented to you.
 Think of it as a master key.
 If you lose it, you lose your access to your money.
 **Write this secret phrase down and store it in a safe place**.